mddazure/azure-vwan-security-microhack/README.md

 Open a command prompt and type `curl localhost`.
 The response will be the VM name.

-:exclamation: Connect to nva-csr-vm (the CSR1000v Cisco router) through Serial console from the VM blade in stead of through Bastion.
+:exclamation: Connect to nva-csr-vm (the Catalyst 8000v Cisco router) through Serial console from the VM blade in stead of through Bastion.
 This access method is independent from network connectivity to the VM and avoids the risk of being locked out during configuration changes.

 :exclamation: The resources deployed in this lab incur a combined charge of around $170 per day.
 To help save costs, Auto-shutdown is configured to de-allocate all VMs at 19.00 CET.
 The Templates directory also contains Powershell scripts to manually suspend and restart the Azure Firewall instances in both Hubs, to help save costs further.